Case Study: Invest in PHX

 Proposition 105 - August 27, 2019

-If not defeated, Prop 105 would have prevented the $1 billion, five-mile light rail extension connecting Downtown and South Phoenix that is now underway.
-Instead, today, the 28-mile-long system now runs from Phoenix to Tempe and Mesa featuring 38 stations, 472 identified projects and over $16 billion in total capital investment.
-Regional transportation officials want to expand it to 66 miles by 2034.
-Due to Valley Metro’s continued development, 2,974 affordable housing units have access to public transportation and increased opportunity throughout Phoenix.
+Today, the 28-mile-long system runs from Phoenix to Tempe and Mesa with 38 stations, 472 identified projects, and over $16 billion in total capital investment.
+Regional transportation officials want to expand the light rail to 66 miles by 2034.